mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 ![simple-feaeture-branch-with-merge]()

-If you follow the rest of the advice in this post, your pull request shouldn't be touching the same code as any other recently merged pull request, so merge conflicts are unlikely, but somtimes it's going to happen anyway.
+If you follow the rest of the advice in this post, merge conflicts are going to be unlikely, but sometimes it's going to happen anyway.
 The sooner you discover a conflict the sooner you can resolve it and the less time you spend writing code that compounds the conflicts.

-Perhaps more dangerous than merge conflicts, there are also [semantic conflicts][semantic-conflicts].
+In addition to merge conflicts there are also [semantic conflicts][semantic-conflicts].
 These won't be caught by any tool.
 They can only be caught by testing or manual review of the code.

 To minimize the risk of both types of merge issues, I recommend: